matt-harvey/swx/README.rst

 ============

 ``swx`` is written in standard C++, and uses some C++11 features.
-It is designed to build and run on Unix-like systems only (Linux, OSX, BSD), and will not work on Windows.
+It is designed to be built and run on Unix-like systems only (Linux, OSX, BSD), and will not work on Windows.
 To build it, you will need:

 - A reasonably conformant C++ compiler and standard library implementation